devios1/Gravl/README.md

 	]

 ###Arrays

+> Note: Arrays have become even simpler in Gravl 1.1.
+Because there is no longer any preconceived notion of value, arrays can be represented simply as a collection of default (unattributed) nodes like so:
+>
+> 	arrayValue = [one two three four]

 You may be surprised to learn that Gravl doesn't have an explicit syntax for arrays.
 The reason for this is that Gravl already implicitly supports arrays in the form of child nodes.
 For example, if we adopt the convention of using the name "@" to represent an array, we can wrap any ordered list of nodes in an array node like so:

 	[Node